Isaac Long’s Barn

 Special events: None

 Area attractions: Other nearby Heritage Landmarks include Boehm’s Chapel in Willow Street, just south of Lancaster City, and the Jacob Albright Memorial Chapel in Kleinfeltersville, Lebanon County.
-Heritage Landmarks in Philadelphia is Historical St. George’s Church and Mother Zoar African Church.
+Heritage Landmarks in Philadelphia is Historical St. George’s Church and Mother African Zoar United Methodist Church.

 To visit: The farm is privately owned but is visible from the road.
 There is a road side marker nearby as well as a marker on the property.